Experience Italy in Maastricht with Ciao tutti

 Regalo Cadeau

-Looking for a colourful, handmade gift?
-Regalo Cadeau combines selling and making the most creative gifts with a day care service for people with mental disabilities.
-More info on Regalo Cadeau
+Regalo Cadeau combines selling and making the most creative gifts with a daytime activity for people with a mental disability.
+More about Regalo Cadeau

 Several roads lead to Rome